flybywiresim/website/src/posts/flypados3.md

 ### A Refreshing Unified User Experience

-At FlyByWire, we believe in well-designed and integrated user interfaces that bring a great quality of life experience to our users.
-Since the introduction of our flyPad to MSFS, we've done away with copying real world operating systems - instead building a cohesive UI that easily integrates useful features at the tip of your cursor.
-Starting up the EFB requires a simple click on the screen, where you're greeted with our unique dashboard.
+At FlyByWire, we believe in well-designed and integrated user interfaces that deliver a great user experience.
+Since the introduction of our flyPad to MSFS, we have done away with copying real world operating systems, choosing instead to build a cohesive UI that easily integrates useful features at the tip of your cursor.
+Starting up the EFB requires a simple click on the screen, where you are greeted with our unique dashboard.
 From here, you can seamlessly download your simBrief OFP to display all the information required for your planned flight.
-Everything that's important for your flight is on the new dashboard:
+The following important information is on the new dashboard:

 - Shortcuts to take you to where you want to go.
 - Flight status and general information including your planned route.